AzureArc-Creative-SOC-LLC/user-order-service/README.md

 - Newsletter/giveaway signup
 - A CORS proxy for a third-party visitor-tracking API ("Fengyu")

-It talks to Postgres exclusively through `db-adapter.js`, a `mysql2/promise`-compatible shim that lets the MySQL-flavored SQL in `index.js` run unmodified against Postgres.
+It talks to Postgres exclusively through `db-adapter.js`.

 ## Project structure